lnx-search/lnx-vfs/ENCRYPTION.md

 # Encryption Notes

-We use `XChaCha20Poly1305` as our core algorithm, for some things that are not required to be encrypted, we instead authenticate with a Blake3 keyed hash signature.

 We use `XChaCha20Poly1305`, `Blake3` and `Argon2ID` as our core algorithm and have the following responsibilities:

 - `XChaCha20Poly1305` - Used for symmetric encryption of data.